"The McIntoshs at Border Park Organics"

 Inter-row cultivation is definitely a tool that’d be handy to have, but as something that you rely on as a foundation, it doesn’t work.
 It’s like the icing on a cake, it’s not what the cake’s made of.
 And so, it’s back again to the whole system.

 As Josh continued to look for alternative approaches to weed management, he was influenced by an organic farmer in the UK, John Pawsey.
-Pawsey suggested to Josh that ‘you don’t want to be chasing weeds in-crop, you want to be managing to control weeds before you put your crop in’.
-Pawsey had shifted his own practice from inter-row cultivation, into long lay pasture, lay fallows, and then intensive cultivation.
+Pawsey suggested to Josh that ‘you don’t want to be chasing weeds in-crop, you want to be managing to control weeds before you put your crop in.’
+Pawsey had shifted his own practice from inter-row cultivation, into long ley pasture, ley fallows, and then intensive cultivation.
 Pawsey’s advice made sense to Josh and he could see how the approach could work for them in the long term.
 From 2017 onwards, they began to control weeds like rye grass the year before the crop, not in crop, through multispecies cropping, slashing and grazing.

 Mixed cover crops for seed production, ground cover and soil health

 In 2017, the McIntoshs began trialling mixed cover crops for the seed market, seeing potential in terms of diversifying to include mixes suitable for dairy feed ration and mixed cover crop seed.
 Based on their observations of increasing customer demand, their plan was to supply to the growing market.
 During this period, they explored possibilities for separating and preparing ratios that particular customers need.
-For example, in their “H2” paddock they sewed peas and oats in together, and harvested this in 2017 with great success as cover crop seed mixes.
+For example, in their “H2” paddock they sowed peas and oats together, and harvested this in 2017 with great success as cover crop seed mixes.

 Shifting from a disc plough to a disc chain

 In 2017, Josh decided to move away from using a disc plough and began to work instead with a disc chain.
-Using a disc chain allowed them to ‘prepare ground quicker, which meant we didn’t have to start so early’.
+Using a disc chain allowed them to ‘prepare ground quicker, which meant we didn’t have to start so early.’
 At Border Park, the ‘timing of tillage operations is critical’ and shifting to a disc chain allowed Josh to prepare soil at a rate three times quicker than their previous range of machines, as it could be done in one pass instead of three passes over several weeks, when conditions were optimal.
 While the depth of tillage was shallow, the aggressiveness of the tillage action could be controlled to suit the conditions better.
 Using a disc chain conserved moisture after tillage better than any other machine they had, and it induced a vibrant germination of seeds in the surface without burying the seed below germination depth.

 Right where the activity is, it’s warm, it’s moist and the microbes just go crazy in that.
 And even though it’s working intensely, it’s mixing all that stuff together and it’s like a paper mâché type consistency rather than it being fine and dusty and blowing away.
 It’s kind of counterintuitive to me that we’re working more intensely but we’re getting more wind resilience with that method.
 And a greater sort of protection I guess from the heat too like summer.
 The soil temperatures are really high if you’ve got bare fallow.

+The disc chain could better incorporate mature plant matter into the soil to prevent it oxidising, and the disc chain finish was like a garden mulch instead of a bare fallow because the surface matter is not mixed deep but concentrated in the top 40 to 60 mm.
 The McIntoshs were also observing longer term benefits from the disc chain.
 Firstly, the disc chain enabled better overall weed control.
-When using it on grazing land, Josh noticed that it ‘reset’ the species mix from ‘woody perennial dominance to a strong stand of palatable species like medic and ryegrass’, which were not seeded, but grew from naturalised seed.
+When using it on grazing land, Josh noticed that it ‘reset’ the species mix from ‘woody perennial dominance to a strong stand of palatable species like medic and ryegrass,’ which were not seeded, but grew from naturalised seed.
 An added benefit was the proliferation of native grasses in the following spring that began to grow from seedlings and from deeper undisturbed native grass crowns that survived the shallow tillage.

 Innovating through challenges